gluoneros/gluoneros/README.md

 ## Hello there, I’m @gluoneros

+# 👤 About Me:
+🚀 I am a passionate developer graduated Software Engineering & with a grade in Lic Maths and phisycs!
+I enjoy solving problems and creating solutions that make a positive impact.
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Machine Learning, natural language processing.-
 - 💞️ I’m looking to collaborate on free software project

 - 📫 How to reach me gluoneros@gmail.com

 <!---